lucasjoliveau/doc/fr/developer/howtos/web_services.md

 Business objects can also be accessed via the distributed object mechanism.
 They can all be modified via the client interface with contextual views.

-Odoo is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.
+Konvergo ERP is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.

 ## XML-RPC Library

-The following example is a Python 3 program that interacts with an Odoo server with the library `xmlrpc.client`:
+The following example is a Python 3 program that interacts with an Konvergo ERP server with the library `xmlrpc.client`: